awsdocs/aws-parallelcluster-user-guide/doc_source/moving-from-cfncluster-to-aws-parallelcluster.md

  **In AWS ParallelCluster, ganglia is disabled by default**

 In AWS ParallelCluster, ganglia is disabled by default\.
-To enable ganglia:
+To enable ganglia, complete these steps:

 1. Set the [`extra_json`](cluster-definition.md#extra-json) parameter as shown: